overvis/opcb-release/README.md

 ### Installing the Raspberry Pi OS

-See Raspberry Pi documentation for details on how to prepare SD card with fresh Raspberry Pi OS installation:
+See Raspberry Pi documentation for details on how to prepare an SD card with fresh Raspberry Pi OS installation:

 https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system